 Look for cards that are made from either all or a large percentage of recycled cardboard.
 You will find the colours more muted on recycled card and the texture is often less smooth, but designers incorporate these features into the card design to make the most of them.
 If you see the FSC certified logo (Forest Stewardship Council) this means the wood for the card has come from a forest that is managed to specific standards.
 The FSC’s website quotes their mission is to: “…promote environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.”

-Cards printed with vegetable and soya-based inks, as opposed to the usual chemical inks, will normally state this fact on the cards you buy and are a better choice.
+Cards printed with vegetable and soya-based inks, as opposed to the usual chemical inks, are a better choice.
 Basically the more colours, gloss finishes, cut outs, die-cut shapes, additional foil and textured finishes, buttons and bells on each card, the bigger the need for greater manufacturing processes – ergo more machinery, energy and transport.
 So if this is a consideration for you, keep the cards simple…but always festive and beautiful of course.
 Look at glebecottagestudio.co.uk for lovely cards and a fuller explanation of the many ways in which the manufacturing process can be made more environmentally friendly.